Mikeysax/mikey/README.md

 Looking to add much more to this such as :

-More Templates, User Authentication Generation, Auto dependency installation, and more...
+More Templates, Auto dependency installation, and more?...

+Also, if you have an idea or suggestion, please feel free to contact me.